Abel Aguilar: Spain

 For the following three years, Aguilar was also loaned, always in the Spanish second division.
 He started out in January 2007 at Xerez CD, where he remained until the end of the 2007–08 campaign, always as first choice.

 In 2008–09, Aguilar represented Hércules CF, being a permanent fixture as the Alicante side fell three points short of a return to La Liga.
 On 24 July 2009 he was again loaned, now to Real Zaragoza, which in turn promoted to the top flight; he made his debut in the competition on 29 August, starting and playing 71 minutes in a 1–0 home win against CD Tenerife, and scored all his four league goals during the first two months of competition.

 Aguilar was released by Udinese in July 2010, immediately signing a four-year contract with former club Hércules, returned to the top division after an absence of 13 years.
 He appeared in 34 scoreless games during the season, which ended in relegation.

 Aguilar returned to the Spanish top tier in the 2012–13 campaign, being loaned to Deportivo de La Coruña.
 He netted twice in just his second league appearance to help to a 3–3 draw at Valencia CF, but his team was again eventually relegated.

 Toulouse

 On 22 August 2013, Aguilar agreed to a three-year deal with Toulouse FC.
-His maiden appearance in Ligue 1 occurred nine days later, putting on an average performance and being booked in a 1–2 away loss to SC Bastia.
+His maiden appearance in Ligue 1 occurred nine days later, putting on an average performance and being booked in a 2–1 away loss to SC Bastia.

 Aguilar spent his third year in France on the sidelines, nursing a serious ankle injury.
 In the very last moments of the 2016 January transfer window, he joined C.F.
 Os Belenenses from Portugal.

 Return home

 On 12 June 2016, after 11 years playing in Europe, Aguilar returned to his country and Deportivo Cali, signing a three-year contract.
-He scored his first goal for the team on 29 July, in the 2–1 victory against América de Cali for the Copa Colombia.
+He scored his first goal for the team on 29 July, in the 2–1 victory over América de Cali in the Copa Colombia.